 The Phase II part of the study will focus on evaluating preliminary anti-tumour activity, as well as continuing to evaluate safety and tolerability of L-DOS47 in combination with doxorubicin.
 A further 11 additional patients will be enrolled in this phase of the study.
-Patients will be initiated on the L-DOS47 dose determined in Phase I, in combination with 20 mg/m2 doxorubicin, with tumour marker carbohydrate antigen 19-9 (CA19-9) measurements at each treatment cycle, and radiological assessments every two treatment cycles.
+Patients will be initiated on the L-DOS47 dose determined in Phase I, in combination with 20 mg/m2 doxorubicin as per the original protocol or 15 mg/m2 as per the subsequently amended protocol, with tumour marker carbohydrate antigen 19-9 (CA19-9) measurements at each treatment cycle, and radiological assessments every two treatment cycles.
 Tumour response will be assessed according to RECIST version 1.1.
-Safety will be assessed by reported adverse events (AEs), serious adverse events (SAEs), physical exams, vital signs, Karnofsky Performance Status, electrocardiogram (ECG), echocardiogram (ECHO)/multi-gated acquisition scan (MUGA), clinical laboratory evaluations (hematology, chemistry, coagulation and urinalysis), and anti-L-DOS47 antibody levels.
-Currently a total of five (5) patients have been dosed, three (3) of whom withdrew due to disease progression prior to completing the required 4-week cycle in order to be included in the evaluation for dose escalation.
-One more patient completing the 4-week cycle will be required to close cohort 1.
-Due to slower enrolment related to challenges resulting from COVID-19 pandemic measures, an additional two (2) are being added to boost study enrolment.
-One site has initiated study start-up activities, while a second site is currently in the site qualification process.
+Safety will be assessed by reported adverse events (AEs), serious adverse events (SAEs), physical exams, vital signs, Karnofsky Performance Status, electrocardiogram (ECG), echocardiogram (ECHO)/multigated acquisition scan (MUGA), clinical laboratory evaluations (hematology, chemistry, coagulation and urinalysis), and anti-L-DOS47 antibody levels.

+Currently a total of nine (9) patients have been dosed.
+Six (6) patients were dosed under the original protocol where patients were initiated on L-DOS47 in combination with 20 mg/m2 doxorubicin, three (3) of whom withdrew due to disease progression prior to completing the required 4-week cycle in order to be included in the evaluation for dose escalation.
+Of the remaining three (3) patients, one patient experienced a dose limiting toxicity ("DLT") attributed to doxorubicin and as a result, a protocol amendment adjusting the starting chemotherapy dose was submitted to FDA on December 23, 2020 and patient screening resumed on January 25, 2021.
+Due to slower enrolment related to challenges resulting from COVID-19 pandemic measures, two additional sites were opened for recruitment in March and April 2021.